navdeep-G/r-programming/README.md

 #Overview of Repo
   - This repo contains scripts about R as a language ("native" R and use of R with packages).
-  - Each topic of R programming is broken up into folder.
+  - Each topic of R programming is broken up into a folder.

 #Organization of Repo